sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-Configura i limiti del plugin EventRateLimit dell'API Server.
-Ogni item rappresenta un bucket (Server, Namespace, User, etc).
+Configures the limits of the API Server's EventRateLimit plugin.
+Each item represents a bucket (Server, Namespace, User, etc).

 ## .spec.kubernetes.advanced.eventRateLimits.burst

 ### Description

-Burst massimo consentito per questo tipo di bucket.
+Maximum allowed burst for this bucket type.

 ## .spec.kubernetes.advanced.eventRateLimits.cacheSize

 ### Description

-Numero massimo di oggetti in cache per questo bucket.
-Solo per alcuni tipi come Namespace o User.
+Maximum number of cached objects for this bucket.
+Only for certain types like Namespace or User.

 ## .spec.kubernetes.advanced.eventRateLimits.qps

 ### Description

-Query per secondo (QPS) massimo consentito per questo tipo di bucket.
+Maximum allowed queries per second (QPS) for this bucket type.

 ## .spec.kubernetes.advanced.eventRateLimits.type

 ### Description

-Tipo di limite da applicare (Server, Namespace, User, SourceAndObject).
+Type of limit to apply (Server, Namespace, User, SourceAndObject).

 ### Constraints